tyson-swetnam/srer-wgew/cloudcompare/README.md

 sudo snap install --devmode cloudcompare_2.9.0-beta_amd64.snap
 ```

-Need to determine how to bulid `Liblas` on linux to use `.laz` files
+Need to determine how to build with `Liblas` on linux to use `.laz` files